uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] create a production instance of `dibs`
 - [ ] have our web program directory enter an actual book into the app
 - [ ] have our document delivery services librarian try to enter a book into the app
+- [ ] change splash page from Caltech stuff to UChicago stuff
+- [ ] set up UChicago email address contact
+- [ ] set up UChicago help page
 - [ ] set up stateless production deploy insfrastructure

 # Potential Problems

-- `iiifify.sh` says, in a comment, that it should be run once per minute.
+- ~~`iiifify.sh` says, in a comment, that it should be run once per minute.~~
-  - What if it takes longer than a minute to finish converting a big book to pyramid TIFFs?
+  - ~~What if it takes longer than a minute to finish converting a big book to pyramid TIFFs?~~
+		- Answer: no problem: it won't run again until there's a new `XXX-initiated` file in `status/files`.
-- Say `dibsiiif` runs in cron once per minute.
+- ~~Say `dibsiiif` runs in cron once per minute.~~
-  - What if someone from document delivery is in the middle of copying a directory full of TIFFs over when it runs?
+  - ~~What if someone from document delivery is in the middle of copying a directory full of TIFFs over when it runs?~~
+		- Answer: no problem: the document delivery people would have to hit the `Process` button while they're still in the middle of scanning, and the DIBS documentation tells them not to do that.

 # General Reference